Phyllorhynchus: Species

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Phyllorhynchus.

-Etymology

-The specific name, browni, is in honor of American ornithologist Herbert Brown (1848–1913), who collected the holotype.

 Description

 Snakes of the genus Phyllorhynchus are heavy-bodied, but small, 6 to 20 in in total length, which includes a short tail.
 The snout is short and shovel-like.
 The rostral scale is enlarged and has free lateral edges.